northern-nm-highlights/northern-nm-highlights.github.io/docs/index.md

 ## Team Roster

-* Nicholas Mitchell-
+* Nicholas Mitchell- Lead on Javadocs/help with others if needed.
-* Layla Coriz-
+* Layla Coriz- Lead on Controllers/help with others if needed.
-* Royce Reano-
+* Royce Reano- Lead on Wireframe/help with others if needed.

 ## Summary